aws/aws-xray-sdk-node/README.md

 ## Installing

 The AWS X-Ray SDK for Node.js is compatible with Node.js version 10.x and later.
-There may be issues when running on versions of Node.js newer than 12.x.
+There may be issues when running on the latest odd-numbered release of Node.js.

 The X-Ray SDK is in the alpha stage of its 3.0.0 release.
 Note that these releases may be subject to more breaking changes in future versions.
 To install the latest 3.0.0-alpha version of the Node SDK for development, just include the `alpha` distribution tag.